-Our Experts Share Their Planning Tips for Future Travel
+Our Experts Share How to Plan for Future Travel

 Travel in 2020 has been a bit like the video conferences that now occupy our days: there are moments where the connection is perfect, and you make strides on a clear path forward—maybe you even book your plane ticket.
 But then someone’s internet connection drops.
 Or the screen freezes.
 Or a country closes its borders and enforces a quarantine.